Resources and Information for Defending Egalitarian Prayer at the Kotel

 Download and post the graphic or post a picture of yourself at the Kotel or praying in an egalitarian setting with the caption below.
 Join us with the hashtags #thewallisforall #prayerisnotacrime.
 Then, make the graphic your profile picture to spread awareness.

 Legislation in Israel would criminalize egalitarian religious activities at the Kotel.
 The law would imprison me and millions of Jews for 7 years for practicing our faith.
-Expressing our Jewish identity in Israel should not be a crime. #thewallisforall #prayerisnotacrime
+Expressing our Jewish identity in Israel should not be a crime, especially now, when Jewish unity in the face of antisemitism is more important than ever. #thewallisforall #prayerisnotacrime

 Stay Involved: Join the Israel Organizing Project